Babyeggz/CyberDump/README.md

 # silver-giggle Intro
-Collection of information for cyber security students to create their own virtualized lab for penetration testing and malware analysis!
+This is a collection of information for cyber security students to create their own virtualized lab for penetration testing and malware analysis!